March 2025

-The global autoimmune hepatitis diagnosis and treatment market size is estimated to grow from USD 14.03 billion in 2023 to surpass around USD 19.15 billion by 2032, registered at a CAGR of 3.3% between 2023 and 2032, as a result of the growing demand for advanced treatment options and expansion of market access.
+The global autoimmune hepatitis diagnosis and treatment market size is forecasted to expand from USD 14.97 billion in 2025 to USD 20.05 billion by 2034, growing at a CAGR of 3.3% from 2025 to 2034, as a result of the growing demand for advanced treatment options and expansion of market access.

 A World Health Organization study found that implementing vaccination, diagnostics, medication, and education could prevent 4.5 million early deaths in low- and middle-income countries by 2030.
 The global hepatitis strategy aims for a 90% reduction in new infections and a 65% decrease in fatalities between 2016 and 2030, supported by all WHO members.